 South Korea is booming.
 With record numbers of tourists, it may be time for you to see for yourself what all the hype is about!
 Whether you’re travelling just to discover another corner of the world or to learn Korean in full immersion, one of the biggest perks of your trip will be the food!
 For those who don’t speak any Korean, looking at a menu might feel a little daunting, so we’ve rounded up a list of 10 Korean dishes to try in Seoul.
 Hope you’re hungry!

-This word refers to small plates served as starters.
+This word refers to small plates served as side dishes.
 You may not even have to order them as it’s pretty common to find them included with your meal.
 Examples of Banchan include kimchi (more on that later), namul (stir-fried soybean sprouts with sesame oil) or oi muchim (spicy cucumber salad).

 If there’s one Korean food that most people have heard of, it’s kimchi.
 This fermented cabbage dish is everywhere in Korean cuisine, and it’s full of probiotics to promote digestion and other health benefits.
 It’s unavoidable in Korean restaurants, so make sure you at least try it in one of its many varieties, like cucumbers stuffed with kimchi, dongchimi (or “water kimchi”) or kkakdugi (kimchi made from diced radishes).